thestennettreport/TheStennettReport.github.io/Project_2025/The_First_100_Days.md

 # The First 100 Days: A Second Trump Term - Comprehensive Breakdown

+## The Lincoln Project Ad
+[The Lincoln Project](https://lincolnproject.us) launched an ad layout what I've outlined below.
+I highly recommend checking it out on [YouTube](https://youtu.be/NpLpOtFNFWg?si=0JUc788tPjRPYYYX).

 ## Introduction

 This document presents a detailed, speculative scenario of the first 100 days of a potential second Trump term, based on multiple sources including Project 2025 and Agenda 47.
 It combines various perspectives to provide a comprehensive overview of possible actions and their potential implications.